2026 National Electrical Code (NEC®) Changes: PV, ESS, EVs, PCS, and More

 About this course

-This course only covers changes and updates in the 2026 NEC®.
-We will release a longer course that takes a deep-dive into all NEC® requirements, including these changes, that are applicable to these systems and equipment.
-Students who take this "changes and updates only" course can apply the cost of this course to the longer format one when it comes out.
-Students will be notified when the longer course is released and will coordinate with support@heatspring.com to apply the credit.
+Please note this course only covers changes and updates in the 2026 NEC®.
+We will release a longer course (~10 hours) that takes a deep-dive into all NEC® requirements applicable to these systems and equipment.
+Students taking this "changes and updates only" course can apply the cost of this course to the longer format one when it is available.
+Students will be notified when the longer course is released and can coordinate with support@heatspring.com to apply the credit.

 Learning Objectives